 A thermometer is an industrial temperature gauge used for quality control, safety and optimization of manufacturing processes in various industries in the maintenance of buildings and machinery and the laboratory.

 Types and Uses of Thermometers

-After World War II, the rapid technological development in the world helped in the production of advanced Thermometers suitable for various applications.
+After World War II, Technology has improved in the world.
+It helped in the production of Thermometers suitable for various applications.
 Some of the most common uses are:

--Food thermometer: They are important in food safety to monitor raw materials from contaminants that develop in food, bacterial growth and overcooking.
+-Food: They are important in food safety to monitor raw materials from contaminants that develop in food, bacterial growth, and overcooking.

--Home thermometer- Simple and cheap for measuring the temperature of the house and room
+-Home Simple and cheap for measuring the temperature of the house and room

 -Laboratory thermometer- Laboratory thermometers have different and varied applications: Checking the temperatures of ovens, reactors and heaters.

 Non-contact thermometer - Designed for places that cannot be reached or touched with a temperature sensor.

 IR Temperature (Non-contact) -25 to 1200°F (-50 to 650°C)